Weather or Not;

 John has an old world charm.
 He and his “wife” are regulars at the pool but I hadn’t seen them all summer.
 Recently, they joined me in the hot tub.
 John’s wife began a conversation with an elderly woman she remembered from years ago.
 I felt very comfortable striking up a conversation with John, since his wife was right there.
 John said they had been busy swimming in the ocean all summer.
 When asked what beach they use, he answered that they go to a different one every day.

 John talked about the place he was born, in the Pyrenees.
 I talked about my grandparents’ village in the Alps.
 John talked about his significant weight loss over recent months.
 I talked about my need to lose weight.
 John talked about how his lifelong career as a chef had prepared him to “know better.”
-I talked about how my education as a dietitian had prepared me to “know better.”
+I talked about how my degree in nutrition had prepared me to “know better.”
 John talked about losing his wife of 35 years, the love of his life.
 I listened.
 It turns out that the woman accompanying John to the pool each time is his very close friend, not his wife nor his girlfriend.

 I suddenly felt awkward in the hot tub.
 How does one break off and exit after the sharing of such personal life stories.
 “So long” felt wrong, as did “goodbye.”
 Instead, I chose to say, “I’m sure I’ll see you again John.”